Algorithmic aspects of arithmetical structures: Introduction

-The purpose of this article is to answer questions~\ref{firstquestion} and~\ref{secondquestion}.
-Thus we divide it into two parts: In the first part we give an algorithm that computes the arithmetical structures of an integer non-negative matrix with zero diagonal and in the second part we generalize our result to the new class of multivariate dominated polynomials.
-This first part consists on sections~\ref{ae} and~\ref{algo}.
+The purpose of this article is to give an algorithm that computes the arithmetical structures of an integer non-negative square matrix with zero diagonal.
+This article is divided in two sections.
 In section~\ref{ae}, we recall some theory about $M$-matrices as given in~\cite{arithmetical}.
 Additionally we introduce the class of quasi $M$-matrices.
-Which has all their proper principal minors are positive, but unlike $M$-matrices and almost nonsingular $M$-matrix its determinant is not necessarily non-negative.
+These matrices have all their proper principal minors being positive, but unlike $M$-matrices and almost non-singular $M$-matrix its determinant is not necessarily non-negative.
 Moreover, we will establish some properties of these matrices that help us to find the algorithm and prove its correctness.

 Now, let